isomerpages/moe-standrewsjc/_students/Scholarship and Financial Matters.md

 description: ""
 variant: tiptap
 ---
 <p>a.
-Student Assistance Schemes</p>
+STUDENT ASSISTANCE SCHEMES 2026</p>
 <p>The College offers two main types of financial assistance schemes for
-financially needy students.
-One is the Ministry of Education Financial Assistance Scheme (MOE FAS) and the other is the St Andrew’s Junior College Student Assistance Fund (SAJC SAF).
+financial needy students.
+One is the Ministry of Education Financial Assistance Scheme (MOE FAS) and the other is the St Andrew’s Junior College Student Assistance Fund (SAJC School-Based FAS).
 Eligible students will be granted only either ONE of these financial assistance schemes.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>